 To meet the above objectives, switching the investment model from 2/3 public share to 2/3 private share is one of the key strategies.

-“The post-COVID period is a momentum for Morocco we would like to capitalize on to accelerate private and foreign investment and economic growth in accordance with the New Development Model carried by His Majesty King Mohammed VI” explained Mr. Youssef El Bari, the CEO of the Moroccan Agency for Investment and Export Development (AMDIE) who recently launched Morocco Now, the national brand of investment and export promotion intended to create visibility and showcase Morocco potential for international investors.
+“The post-COVID period is a momentum for Morocco we would like to capitalize on to accelerate private and foreign investment and economic growth in accordance with the New Development Model carried by His Majesty King Mohammed VI” explained Mr. Youssef El Bari, the former CEO of the Moroccan Agency for Investment and Export Development (AMDIE) who recently launched Morocco Now, the national brand of investment and export promotion intended to create visibility and showcase Morocco potential for international investors.

 Under the leadership of His Majesty King Mohammed VI, Morocco emerged as a competitive industrial and export platform, illustrated in particular by the automotive cluster – one of the fastest growing in the world and #3 in terms of competitiveness – and supported by first-rank infrastructures such as Tanger Med, the leading maritime connection in Africa and one of the top 30 in the world, 19 international airports, the first fast railway train in Africa launched in 2018, and its several highly-specialized and fully-equipped industrial zones across the country.